aclec/parse-mail-adapter-smtp-ejs/README.md

             defaultLocale: "en",
             templatesDir: __dirname + '/templates/',
             templates: {
                 //This template is used only for reset password email
+                //The locale used for these templates is the one of user.get("locale") or the default locale
                 resetPassword: {
                         //Path to your template
                         template:'reset-password.html',
                         //Subject for this email
                         subject: 'Reset your password'
                     },
                 verifyEmail: {
                     template: 'verify-email.html',
                     subject: 'Verify Email'